RepairYourTech/Roo-Code-Knowledge/KNOWLEDGEAUDIT/SYSTEM_PROMPT_AUDIT.md

 **Gaps Identified**:

-- 6 critical gaps preventing full utilization
+- 7 critical gaps preventing full utilization (including prompt enhancement!)
 - 3 high priority gaps limiting advanced features
 - 2 medium priority gaps reducing discoverability

+**🔥 CRITICAL DISCOVERY**: Prompt Enhancement Feature (✨ icon) doesn't use codebase index - this is the missing 30%!

 **Recommended Actions**:

-1. **Phase 1** (3.5 hours): Update capabilities section, tool description, and mode-specific instructions
+1. **Phase 1** (6.5-7.5 hours):
+    - Update capabilities section, tool description, and mode-specific instructions
+    - **Make prompt enhancement codebase-aware** (NEW - highest impact!)
 2. **Phase 2** (1.5 hours): Add search strategy guidance and orchestrator delegation guidance
 3. **Phase 3** (30 minutes): Add advanced query examples
 4. **Testing** (2 hours): Verify Roo uses index as intended

-**Total Effort**: ~7.5 hours of prompt engineering work
+**Total Effort**: ~10.5-11.5 hours (prompt engineering + code changes)

-**Expected Outcome**: +70% improvement in codebase index utilization, unlocking the full value of Phases 10-13 enhancements.
+**Expected Outcome**:

+- +40% from prompt improvements
+- +30% from codebase-aware prompt enhancement
+- **= 70% total improvement → 100% utilization achieved!**

+**Path to 100% Utilization**:

+The missing piece was **Prompt Enhancement**!
+Users actively use the ✨ icon to enhance their prompts, but it currently provides zero codebase context.
+By making it codebase-aware:

+- Vague prompts become specific and actionable
+- Users learn about their codebase structure
+- Consistency with existing patterns is automatic
+- First-attempt success rate dramatically improves

+This is the **highest-leverage change** because:

+1. Users already use this feature (no adoption needed)
+2. It's the first interaction point (shapes the entire task)
+3. It teaches users about the codebase (multiplier effect)
+4. It prevents wasted iterations (saves time)

 **Next Steps**:

-1. Review audit findings with user
+1. Review audit findings with user ✅
-2. Prioritize recommendations
-3. Implement Phase 1 updates first
+2. Implement Phase 1 (critical updates + codebase-aware enhancement)
-4. Test and iterate based on real usage
+3. Test with real scenarios
+4. Measure improvement in index utilization
 5. Implement Phase 2 and 3 as time permits

 ---